Facilitating Restorative Conferences

-Note: This event is now accepted as part of our Basic Restorative Practices event and can be applied toward graduate education!
+Note: This event is now days three and four our Basic Restorative Practices event and can be applied toward graduate education!

 Restorative conferences help to satisfy people's need to repair harm.
 Those who have been harmed have the chance to tell those who harmed them how they have been affected.
 Those who caused the harm gain empathy and understanding — not only for those directly affected, but for others who were impacted by their actions such as family, friends and coworkers.
 Then those who have harmed have a chance to make amends and shed the “offender” label, ultimately breaking the cycles of misbehavior and disruption.

 - True stories that illustrate the emotional dynamics and healing potential of restorative conferences as compared to more punitive approaches.

 - Interactive exercises that help to identify who should be invited to a conference and how to prepare them for the conference.